juninamo/TRAILS/README.md

 # Immune Isoform Atlas
 ## Full-length transcript annotation focusing on immune cells
-We generated comprehensively full-length isoform annotation, “isoform atlas”, by sequencing diverse immune cell subsets using a long-read sequencer.
-A wide-range of information, including TSS, ORF, inserted repetitive elements, and functional domains, was identified for all isoforms expressed in immune cell subsets.
-In addition, Integrated analysis using isoform atlas and publicly available short-read RNA-seq datasets identified a significant number of isoforms that were switched between immune-mediated diseases (IMDs) and controls.
-Furthermore, we also examined multiple kinds of QTL effects, including eQTL, sQTL, and 3' untranslated region (3'UTR) alternative polyadenylation (APA) quantitative trait loci (3'aQTLs) of identified isoforms and revealed disease-relevant isoforms by integrating with GWAS.
+Alternative splicing events are a major causal mechanism for complex traits, but they have been understudied due to the limitation of short-read sequencing.
+Here, we generated a comprehensive full-length isoform annotation of human immune cells, Immune Isoform Atlas, by long-read sequencing for 29 cell subsets.
+Our atlas contained a number of unannotated transcripts and isoforms such as a read-through transcript of TOMM40-APOE.
+We profiled functional characteristics of isoforms including encoded domains, inserted repetitive elements, and translational efficiency, and we showed that repetitive elements significantly contributed to the diversity of unannotated isoforms.
+Some of the isoforms are expressed in a cell-type specific manner, whose alternative 3'UTR usage mainly explained their specificity.
+Further, we identified a number of disease-associated isoforms by isoform switch analysis and by integration of several quantitative trait loci analyses with genome-wide association study data.
+Our findings will promote the elucidation of the pathomechanism of diseases via alternative splicing.
 These results are open on the web ([In Prep.]()).
-Isoform atlas will help bridge the gap between genomic and functional analysis and elucidate the pathogenesis of IMDs.

-**Reference: Inamo J et al. Immune Isoform Atlas: the landscape of alternative splicing in immune cells. (in preparation)**
+**Reference: Inamo J et al. Immune Isoform Atlas: Landscape of alternative splicing in human immune cells. (in preparation)**

 ![image](./images/project_image.png)
 **Figure 1.
 Study design**

-## sequenced subsets
+## sequenced cell-subsets
 |  Subset name  |  Abbreviation  |
 | :---: | :---: |
 |  Naïve CD4 T cells |  Naïve CD4  |